SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 Support and Updates for the Software shall only be provided on the two latest main releases of the Software.
 A new main release is issued by Skyline about every year.
 Main releases contain all new features and cumulative updates that were issued since the previous main release.

 It is the User's responsibility to make sure that their Software is updated timely to a supported Software version.
-An up-to-date Support timeline shall be available on [DataMiner Dojo](https://community.dataminer.services/dataminer-supported-versions-lifecycle/).
+An up-to-date Support timeline shall be available on [docs.dataminer.services](xref:Skyline_support_life_cycles).

 ## Upgrades and updates